BIAS-Cloud/BIAS-Autoscaler/docs/src/3-2-scaling-policy.md

     }
 ```
 If your strategy needs to read the current and past metrics, you can do so by calling any of the methods
-from the monitor block.
+from the monitor component.
 For example, if you need the total number of instances, just call `getNumberOfInstances()`.

 ![](../img/BIAS_flowchart.png)